 Once your surfaced is prepped, lay out your pieces in different ways.
 Move things around until you’re happy with the piece; you might want to do this several times, and that’s ok!

-Download a set of 15 free art visuals in my Degas’ Dancers set!
+Download a set of 15 free art visuals in my Degas’ Dancers set below!

 Degas Lessons at Khan Academy